Celebrating Presidents Day

 In this special feature honoring Presidents Day, we share some of these connections with you, including highlights of the special relationship the Mesier Homestead’s first owners, the Brower family, had with General Washington and his Army during the Revolutionary War.

-Relationship with George Washington and
+George Washington and

-as it related to the Brower Family
+the Brower Family

 Nicholas Brower Sr. established a shipyard at the foot of the Falls in the Village of Wappinger Falls.
 This yard was originally used to ship lumber and grain from his mills, down the Wappinger Creek, to the Hudson River and beyond.
 During the Revolutionary War, it also served the Continental Army.
 Barges were ordered from here to Kings Ferry for troop and supply transport.